deprecated-packages/FlashMessageComponent/readme.md

 ## Installation

-The best way to install this package is using [Composer](http://getcomposer.org/).
+The best way to install this package is using [Composer](http://getcomposer.org/):

-Add by command:
 ```sh
 composer require "zenify/flash-message-component:@dev"
 ```